kavithahk-1706/DSA-Log/progress.md

 ### Things I did today

 - [__MergeSort__ _(under Algorithms/)_](Algorithms/MergeSortAlg.java)

+     - *__Design:__ Divide and Conquer*

+        - This involves dividing a problem into multiple smaller instances recursively until it hits the base case, then solving it at the lowest level.

+    - ___Basic Algorithm:___

+        -  Use two functions, mergeSort and merge
+        - To handle the dividing and merging parts of the technique reespectively
+        - The mergeSort function recursively alls itself for the left and right halves of the array
+        - Each half is recursively divided into subsequent halves until there is one element left
+        - Then the merge function is executed to merge the two subarrays obtained at every level after comparing elements
+        - Temp arrays are used to store the left and right sorted subarrays, but the final array is sorted in the same variable
+        - Since we're using auxiliary space, it is not inplace

+    - *__Time Complexity:__ O(n log n)*
+        - The `mergeSort` logic uses a `log n` time complexity to recursively divide the array into two halves until the number of elements is 1
+        - The `merge` logic iterates `n` times to combine the two sorted sub arrays after comparison
+        - Since all three (the two recursive divisions, and the merging) occur at every recursive step, the time complexities of both steps are multiplied to give __O(n log n).__

+    - *__Space Complexity__: O(n)*
+        - Every _divide and conquer_ problem involves recursively dividing a larger instance of the problem into smaller  halves, meaning that there's a recursive stack that takes up a space of `log n` for every such problem.
+        - Apart from this, mergeSort makes use of two temp arrays, the left and right subarrays, to store elements and merge them back up the recursive stack.
+        - These subarrays, though created at each recursive level, are then freed once the function is executed, and at every level, their total space adds up to `O(n)`.
+        - As in the asymptotic notation, we consider only the greater element of the time/space complexity, __the actual space complexity of O(n + log n) gets reduced to O(n) as n>log n.__

 - [__TwoSum__ _(under Problems/)_](Problems/TwoSum.java)
 - [__Longest Common Prefix__ _(under Problems/)_](Problems/LongestStrPrefix.java)
 - [__Filled Square__ _(under Logic/)_](Logic/Filled_Square.java)